SpecialBomb/emacs-modern-fringes/README.md

 ```(modern-fringes-init)```

 ... in your emacs init.
-To use this as designed, an optional function can be applied that sets the truncation arrows to the background color of the default face, making a "transparent" effect (seescreen-shots).
+To use this as designed, an optional function can be applied that sets the truncation arrows to the background color of the default face, making a "transparent" effect (see screen-shots).
 To apply this, put:

 ```(modern-fringes-invert-arrows)```